The Best Brake Repair & Service In Dover

 Components of The Braking System

 The difference between disc and drum brake systems is the hardware around the wheels.

 Let’s take a look at the components that make up the braking system in most cars.

 The force applied to the brake pedal determines how much stopping power is created at the wheels.
 Pressing your foot on the pedal applies pressure to the brakes.
 The brake pedal is connected to a hydraulic unit that allows it to apply pressure to stop your vehicle with just your foot.
 This hydraulic unit is called the Master Cylinder.

 The master cylinder is like a pressure converter.
 It converts pressure created from the brake pedal into hydraulic pressure at all four wheels.
 When you press down on the brake pedal you create physical pressure. the master cylinder converts this physical pressure into hydraulic pressure.
 The master cylinder then pushes fluid into the brakes.
 The master cylinder houses the brake fluid.

 Brake lines carry brake fluid from the master cylinder to each wheel on your car.
 Once this hydraulic pressure reaches the wheels, it’s converted to mechanical pressure.

 This pressure forces the brake pads to rub against the disc or drum.
 This friction is what slows the wheel, which in turn, slows down our cars.
-If the tires maintain traction with the road, the vehicle will continue to slow down until making a complete stop.
+If the tires maintain traction on the road, the vehicle will continue to slow down until making a complete stop.